 - Scrub the grout with the brush back and forth.

-- Be sure to scrub in corners and around the floor’s edges as dirt and grime tends to accumulate here.
+- Be sure to scrub in corners and around the floor’s edges as dirt and grime tends to build up here.

 Dip the brush into the oxygenated bleach powder to increase cleaning power.
 If you find a stain that is darker or more noticeable, a stronger solution of oxygen bleach can be made by dipping your wet brush directly into the oxygen bleach powder.

-- NOTE Pour a small amount of the powder into a separate container to avoid mixing water into your main container of oxygen bleach powder.
+- TIP Pour a small amount of the powder into a separate container to avoid mixing water into your main container of oxygen bleach powder.

 Rinse the floor with water and dry.
 Pour clean water directly on the tile floor and dry it with a towel or clean mop.